Film Lighting How great filmmakers create drama

 For example, a subject is sitting on a chair inside a room.
 If the light is directly bounced off onto the subject, it would just look strange.
 But if a window is shown or maybe a lamp is kept near to the subject, that might justify the source of natural light cast on the subject in the scene, even though in reality, they might not help much with the exposure.

 Table lamps, street lamps, or the sunlight falling directly or coming in through a window all are various possibilities of motivated lighting.
 Kubrick’s films are great examples of motivated lighting in cinema.
-He always justifies the source of light.
+He always justifies the source of light, a technique essential for types of film lighting techniques.

 Practical Lighting